The Best Quiet Alternatives For a Treadmill In An Apartment

 If a treadmill mat is not enough, you can try to add one more layer of damping.

 A softer material will dampen more noise but there is a catch.
-The softer the material you put your treadmill on is, the less stable the treadmill will feel when you run on it.
+The softer the material you put your treadmill on, the less stable the treadmill will feel when you run on it.
 The softness means the weight can shift a little bit making the whole thing feel a little less stable.

 You might want to use foam tiles because they are the softest and therefore dampen the most noise.
 And while that is true, EVA foam is also a bit too soft.
 Foam also compresses quite quickly under weight.